Dark-Gran/Farstar-2/README.md

 ## About Project

-I've always enjoyed card games (both collectible and 'classic'), so after an attempt to merge them with a strategy genre, I decided to make a game that actually fits the 'card game' description.
+I've always enjoyed card games (both collectible and 'classic'), so after an attempt to merge them with a strategy genre, I've decided to make a game that actually fits the 'card game' description.

 With that in mind (and with feedback in hands), game's rules have been _drastically_ changed, therefore the entire application is being 'rewritten' from the scratch.